-The event will take the form of an online discussion with artists Anna Solal, Olivier Prada, contributor Catherine Telford Keogh, and publishers Elsa Delage and Christian Siroyt (Cassandra Cassandra) and Joe Silveira (JMS Press).
+The event took the form of an online discussion with artists Anna Solal, Olivier Prada, contributor Catherine Telford Keogh, and publishers Elsa Delage and Christian Siroyt (Cassandra Cassandra) and Joe Silveira (JMS Press).

 Anna Solal’s works are comprised of discarded objects, found and dismantled to be stitched together anew.
 Her sculptures utilize consumer goods, vernacular materials found and sourced in local and informal circuits.
 She transforms ambivalent dollar-store and streetwear objects into sublimated reliquaries.
 Her work often includes figurative drawings that reference collective imagination and metaphysical compositions of everyday life.
 Solal weaves together pop and survivalist features, making mysterious objects that speak to the nature of existence.